AndroidPillars/React---Basics/README.md

 ```ruby
 import ReactDOM from 'react-dom';
 ```
-- Note: You can check the libararies installation in package.json file -> dependencies.
+- <b>Note</b>: You can check the libraries installation in package.json file -> dependencies.

 # Examples